nt246/NTRES6940-data-science/lecture_notes/lesson6-data-wrangling2.md

   - Problem Set 2 is due at 10pm tonight.
 Problem set 3 due next Wednesday
-  - Will have longer Zoom session next week
+  - We will probably have a longer Zoom session next week, starting at 4.50 or 5pm - check for updates on Slack

 <br>

 ## Learning objectives

-Last class, we learned how to use `dplyr` functions + `filter()` for subsetting data with row logic + `select()` for subsetting data variable- or column-wise We also reinforced our practice with sync’ing our files from RStudio to GitHub
+Last class, we learned how to use `dplyr` functions

+  - `filter()` for subsetting data with row logic
+  - `select()` for subsetting data variable- or column-wise

+We also reinforced our practice with sync’ing our files from RStudio to GitHub

 Today, we’ll expand our data wrangling toolbox.
 By the end of today’s class, you should be able to:

-  - Use piping (`%>%`) when implementing function chains
+  - Use piping (`%>%`) to implement function chains
-  - Subset, rearrange, and summarize data with key `dplyr` functions
+  - Subset, rearrange, and summarize data with key `dplyr` functions:
       - Create new variables with functions of existing variables with `mutate()`
       - Reorder the rows with `arrange()`